grand-decentral-station/concept/readme.md

 This concept is being released under the MIT license. http://www.opensource.org/licenses/mit-license.php MIT License

+If you have a better idea for a more suitable license, please let me know: mail@bastianallgeier.com

 ## Contributors

 For a full list of contributors, check out the contributors.md. **Please add yourself!**